TABLE OF CONTENTS

-- The lateral parts of the base are the alae or wings.
-Each wing is quadrilateral compressed plate directed downwards and forwards.
-The anterior face is extensive, concave from side to side and non-articular.
-The posterior face is rough and in its lower part there is a triangular area -the articular surface for articulation with the ilium.
+The lateral parts of the base are the alae or wings.
+Each wing is a quadrilateral compressed plate directed downwards and forwards.
+The anterior face is extensive, concave from side to side, and non-articular.
+The posterior face is rough, and in its lower part there is a triangular area—the articular surface for articulation with the ilium.

 Sheep and Goat

-- Consists of four segments ordinarily but the last vertebra may remain separate or undergo partial fusion.
+- The sacrum of sheep and goats consists of four segments ordinarily, but the last vertebra may remain separate or undergo partial fusion.

 - There is no vascular groove on the ventral surface.